Eurasian brown bear

 The Eurasian brown bear (Ursus arctos arctos) is one of the most common subspecies of the brown bear, and is found in much of Eurasia.
-It is also called the European brown bear, common brown bear, common bear, and colloquially by many other names.
+It is also called the European brown bear, common brown bear, common bear, European bear, and colloquially by many other names.
 The genetic diversity of present-day brown bears (Ursus arctos) has been extensively studied over the years and appears to be geographically structured into five main clades based upon analysis of the mtDNA.